magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/js_init.md

 <h2 id="data_mage_init">Initialization using <code>data-mage-init</code></h2>

-To initialize a JavaScript component in a .phtml template, add the following code:
+For informantion on how to initialize a JavaScript component in a .phtml template, use the in:

 <pre>